-Maybe until today you always wondered when someone told you that wine was not vegan.
-It is more and more often vegan, but just not always.
-As long as winemakers use gelatine, fish bladders and other animal fining agents in wine production, vegans and vegetarians have to take a closer look when buying wine.
-But after 2-3 purchases, you usually already know exactly what to look out for.
-And you also know the wines that the manufacturers produce with absolute certainty without animal suffering.
+As long as winemakers use gelatine, fish bladders and other animal fining agents in winemaking, vegans and vegetarians have to take a closer look when buying wine.
+After 2-3 purchases, however, you usually already know exactly what to look out for.
+And you also know your personal favorite wines, which the producers produce with absolute certainty without animal suffering.

 I hope that I could help you with this article about vegan or non-vegan wines.
-Do you have any questions or would you like to recommend a purely plant-based wine?
+Do you have any questions, further tips or would you like to recommend a purely plant-based wine?
 Then just write me a comment.

 Stay pet friendly,